 In addition, developed country partners assist developing countries and countries with economies in transition in expanding methane recovery projects through cooperative technical assistance and technology deployment.
-Through 2016, the U.S. has committed over $93 million to facilitate the development and implementation of methane projects in both developing countries and countries with economies in transition through a range of activities, including the export of EPA’s successful U.S. voluntary methane programs, data development and institution building, feasibility assessments and technology demonstrations.
+Specific activities include facilitating the development and implementation of methane projects, data development, institution building, feasibility assessments and technology demonstrations.

 United States Government

 The U.S. government plays a leading role in the Initiative.
 Six major agencies and departments across the federal government are providing technical expertise and leadership on the Initiative's Steering Committee and subcommittees; facilitating communication and outreach activities by serving as the Initiative's Administrative Support Group (ASG) or secretariat; and working with other Partner Countries, the private sector, and other organizations to develop and support methane recovery and use projects around the world.

 Active involvement by private sector entities, financial institutions, and other non-governmental organizations is essential to building capacity, technology transfer, and promoting private direct investment that will ensure the Initiative’s success.
 The Project Network Exit serves as an informal mechanism to facilitate communication, project development and implementation, and private sector involvement.
 This Network is key to reaching out to and organizing the efforts of the private sector, governmental and non-governmental organizations, including representatives from local governments, project developers, the research community, multilateral and regional development banks, and other governmental and non-governmental organizations.